ValentinoUberti/mass-quay-configurator/README.md

   - add user permissions to all repositories for all organizations (if any)
   - add robots permissions to all repositories for all organizations (if any)
   - add mirror configurations to all repositories for all organizations (if any)
+  - add mirror failure notification to all repositories for all organizations (if any)

 If a configuration drift is detected, it is fixed using the organization's yaml files as a unique source of truth.